ajspig/ajspig.github.io/_posts/2024-11-29-Notes-From-Launching.md

 ## Why Build a Personal Website?

-I wanted a space to capture and share my thoughts on tech, work, and the processes I’m trying to improve.
+I wanted a space to capture and share my thoughts and experiences.
 A personal website offers the freedom to blog and practice my development skills without relying on social media platforms.

-It’s also a great way to:
-- Share experiences and blog more frequently.
-- Showcase my technical skills while keeping maintenance simple and cost-effective.
-- Start with something free and straightforward, with room to evolve.
+I also find it helpful to record my thoughts and ideas so this is simply a natural extension of work I already do.

 ---